Child playing with her mother.

 • Fluency in English

-• Have completed at least two years of a recognized training program in Pediatric Hematology/Oncology
+• Completion of at least two years in a recognized pediatric hematology/oncology training program

 How to apply